Viki-coding/ADHD-Self-Assessment/README.md

 * Copy 'git clone' into the terminal and paste the link you copied in step 3.
 Press enter.

 Heruko Deployment
-● Deployment: Step by step process for deploying to Heroku, API setup (optional)

 [Log on to Heruko]
 (https://dashboard.heroku.com/apps)